-CEQ 585 – Internship in School District/School Building Leadership* (co-requisite: CEQ 586)
+EDL/CEQ 585 – Internship in School District/School Building Leadership* (co-requisite: EDL/CEQ 586)

-CEQ 586 – Seminar in School District/School Building Leadership* (co-requisite: CEQ 585)
+EDL/CEQ 586 – Seminar in School District/School Building Leadership* (co-requisite: EDL/CEQ 585)

 *Prerequisite: Completion of all foundation and required course work.
-Students may not enroll themselves in CEQ 585 and CEQ 586.
+Students may not enroll themselves in EDL/CEQ 585 and EDL/CEQ 586.
 Students who have completed the prerequisite course work should contact the Internship Coordinator, Dr. Robert Scheidet, for enrollment.

 » Read Educational Internship FAQs

-All students graduating after April 30, 2014 are required to complete the new NYSED required examinations for certfication once the examinations are activated.
-It is the student’s responsibility to monitor the TEACH website to ensure that they are taking the appropriate examinations.
+In addition to their graduate course work, all students must complete required NYSED workshops and examinations for certification.
+It is the student’s responsibility to monitor the TEACH website to ensure that they are taking the appropriate workshops and examinations.

-- Please use the Schedule of On-Campus Courses and Student Advisement Sheet (PDF) to plan your degree progress.
+- Please use the Student Advisement Sheet (PDF) to plan your degree progress.